aitrenches/test-repo/docs/preliminary-scoping-of-added-responsibilities.md

 - Ensuring documentation remains accurate and up-to-date with system changes.

 ### Supporting Backend Documentation Creation
-- **Option A:** Closely collaborating with developers, operators, and users to determine their unique documentation use cases (e.g., User perspectives & Privacy concerns) then create initial structure/architecture for the documentation resource.
+- **Option A:** Closely collaborating with developers, operators and users to determine their unique documentation use cases (e.g User perspectives & Privacy concerns) then create initial structure/architecture for the documentation resource.
 Establish a pathway for continuous integration and continuous deployment.

-- **Option B:** Option A + research, publishing, maintenance, and management of the documentation resource.
+- **Option B:** Option A + research, publishing, maintenance and management of the documentation resource.

 ## Documentation Strategy we plan to use
 ### Initial Scoping and Planning